Ratter-Studios/Stockholm1646-Builds/README.md

   <a href="https://ratterstudios.com/sthlm-jrn"><img alt="Platform" src="https://img.shields.io/badge/Platform-Windows%2064--bit-0078D4?style=flat&logo=windows&logoColor=white"></a>
 </p>

-This repository is where **Ratter Studios** hands playable builds of *Stockholm 1646: Järntorget* to playtesters.
+This repository is where **Ratter Studios** hands playable builds of *Stockholm 1646* to playtesters.

 > [!NOTE]
 > These are **work-in-progress development builds**, not a demo and not a finished game.
 Expect placeholder art, missing audio and the occasional crash, running into those is the entire point of you being here.